progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#	modified:   benchmarks.rb
 	#

+Para ver lo que has modificado pero aún no has preparado, escribe `git diff`:

-To see what you’ve changed but not yet staged, type `git diff` with no other arguments:
+> To see what you’ve changed but not yet staged, type `git diff` with no other arguments:

 	$ git diff
 	diff --git a/benchmarks.rb b/benchmarks.rb